Hugo-pao/Finance-for-big-data/README.md

 In this repo, we develop a Solidity-based supply chain contract, which is focused on chocolate production.
 For project progress notes, see `project-logs.md`.

-We allow for the following participants on our supply chain:
+We allow for the following participants in our supply chain:
 - Farmer
 - Distributor
 - Manufacturer